Vijayawada Metro

 Vijayawada Metro is a planned rapid transit system for the city of Vijayawada, located in the state of Andhra Pradesh, India.
-The approved Detailed Project Report (DPR) consists of 3 lines with a total length of 74.2 kilometres.
+The approved Detailed Project Report (DPR) consists of three lines with a total length of 74.2 kilometres.

 In December 2024, the Government of India approved the Phase-I of two metro rail projects with an estimated cost of ₹11,498 crore for the Visakhapatnam Metro and ₹11,009 crore for the Vijayawada Metro.

 History

 Following the bifurcation of Andhra Pradesh in 2014, Andhra Pradesh Chief Minister Chandrababu Naidu announced plans to construct a brand new capital in Amaravati with Vijayawada as its gateway.
 As part of this plan the government announced its plans to build a metro system in Vijayawada.
-Initially, the government explored ideas to link Vijaywada to nearby cities such as Tenali and Guntur using the metro system.
+Initially, the government explored ideas to link Vijayawada to nearby cities such as Tenali and Guntur using the metro system.
 This idea was later cancelled and it was announced that the metro would stay confined to the city.

 The Andhra Pradesh government announced that it had appointed the Delhi Metro Rail Corporation (DMRC) to prepare a Detailed Project Report (DPR) for the city.
 The DPR submitted by DMRC proposed two routes.
 The first corridor would run from the Pandit Nehru Bus Station (PNBS) to Penamaluru and the second corridor would run from Pandit Nehru Bus Station (PNBS) to Nidamanuru via Vijayawada Airport.
 The two corridors were proposed to be fully elevated and totaled to a distance of 26.03 km with an estimated cost of ₹6823 crore.
 The project was then submitted to the ministry of urban affairs for approval.
 Following this, DMRC invited tenders for the construction of the two corridors on 25 September 2015.
 However, the tenders were later cancelled due to the central governments new Metro Rail policy, which increased the scrutiny regarding ridership and cost projections.
 Later DMRC ended its MoU with the Amaravati Metro Rail Corporation, which forced the AMRC to explore a PPP alternative to build the metro lines.

 Due to the new policy, the government revised the line from a heavy-rail based mass rapid transit system to a Light Rail Transit System.
 The new plan involved building a 66.2 km network with a cost of ₹15000 crore.
 However, unlike the previous plan, the plan would see construction spread across Gannavaram – Vijayawada – Amaravati across three different phases.
 The revised DPR was then submitted by SYSTRA – RITES – GOPA JV to the government in April 2019.